-TYPES OF UNIFORM STANDARDS DEVELOPMENT
+V. TYPES OF UNIFORM STANDARDS DEVELOPMENT

-New Uniform Standards Development
+A. New Uniform Standards Development

-As of October 1, 2020, the Compact has adopted 102 Uniform Standards for products and benefit features in the following product lines - individual annuities, life insurance, annuities, long-term care, and individual disability income insurance, and group term life insurance, annuities, group term life, and group disability income insurance.
+To date, the Compact has adopted 106 Uniform Standards for products and benefit features in the following product lines - individual annuities, life, long-term care, and individual disability income insurance, and group annuities, group term life, and group disability income insurance.
 While the bulk of new development has occurred, new Uniform Standards will be developed to fill in the group product lines as well as for filling in the gaps for individual products and benefit features widely accepted by the Compacting States.